RazorOp/razorops-web/_posts/2024-11-28-top-50-trends-that-will-impact-the-future-of-devops-in-2025.md

 ---
-title: 2024-11-28-Top 50 Trends That Will Impact the Future of DevOps in 2025
+title: Top 50 Trends That Will Impact the Future of DevOps in 2025
 description: The DevOps landscape is constantly evolving, driven by advancements in technology, organizational needs, and the demand for faster, more efficient software delivery.